 We recommend that you recreate any searches that you had in FBO.
 The expectation that these would simply appear and work in SAM hasn't become a reality.
 It's just too critical for contractors, especially small business, to be alerted as soon as that coveted RFP drops.
 The challenge, of course, is that the search functionality in SAM is really limited.

 To set up your saved search, simply visit the “Contract Opportunities” search at beta.SAM.gov.
 You'll first need to register to save searches and follow content.

 Once you have the keywords and criteria in SAM the way you like it, just click the “Save Search” button in the upper right of the screen.
 This will give you an option and guide you to name and save your SAM (system for award management) search.
 Once saved, the search can be found in your saved search workspace and run at any time (of course you have to visit the site and run the search manually, not ideal).

 Well, in order to receive alerts, you'll need to “Follow” content on SAM.gov.
 Simply view an opportunity detail record and click the “Follow” link in the upper right of the page.
 Notification frequency can be managed in your profile settings.
 Unfortunately, the alerts are limited to just individual records.
 There isn't a way to receive daily or weekly search results in your inbox.

 We thought you'd never ask.
 We understand that many contractors are frustrated with SAM, and are looking for other options (or just hoping things will improve).
-The good news is that you don't have to wait for a solution, Federal Compass solves these pressing needs today with subscriptions starting at just $25/month per seat.
+The good news is that you don't have to wait for a solution, Federal Compass solves these pressing needs today with subscriptions that fit any size organization.

 We've been doing this for a long time, and understand the complexity of searching federal opportunities data.
 Our advanced search and integrated platform deliver saved search results directly to your inbox so that you can simply set and forget.
 It's that easy to stay on top of your opportunities.